kmafutah/buy-hold-sell-close/README.md

 chikwambo.py -  on powerful PC allow model to be Trained every 15min/30min this has shown to have better results

 <code>pip install stable-baselines3[extra]</code>

+Change the two lines with <b>MT4_files_dir</b> to point to your MT4 or MT5 where the .MT4, .MT5 is running.

+<code>MT4_files_dir = '/Volumes/Users/XXXXXXX/AppData/Roaming/MetaQuotes/Terminal/XXXXXXXXXXXXXXXXXXXXXXXXXX/MQL4/Files/' </code>

+You can also run on two separate machines. just make sure the machine running chikwambo.py is pointing to machine running MetaTrader